 If you have a spouse or partner, they can apply for an ITN by completing the Application for a Canada Revenue Agency Individual Tax Number for Non-Residents (form T1261).
-Send the complete form to the International Tax Services Office and include a true copy of a passport, true copy of a visitor permit, and a letter explaining your spouse is accompanying you to Canada.
+Send the complete form to the International Canada Revenue Agency and include a true copy of a passport, a true copy of your visitor permit, and a letter explaining that your spouse is accompanying you to Canada.

-Do not complete this form if you already have a SIN (even if it has expired), you are eligible for a SIN, or already have an individual tax number or a temporary taxation number.
+Do not complete this form if you already have a SIN (even if it has expired), if you are eligible for a SIN, or if you already have an individual tax number or a temporary taxation number.

 What if I am married?